bitrise-io/devcenter/_articles/reviews/saml-draft.md

 Owners can:

-* configure saml sso for an organization
+* configure saml sso for an organization "saml admin"
 * Note that only owners can remove members from an Organization.
 * disable saml soo for an organization
 * can invite members to an organization